Data mapping under the EU GDPR

 2. Describe the information flow

 - Walk through the information lifecycle to identify unforeseen or unintended uses of data.
-This also helps to minimize what data is collected.
+This also helps to minimise what data is collected.

 - Make sure the people who will be using the information are consulted on the practical implications.